oschrenk/scala-akka-cv-part1/README.md

 `sbt run`

 ## TODO
+* replace deprecated ActorPublisher with GraphStage (re-enable fatal warnings that again)
 * control which camera to use
 * control image size
 * control to display processed video next to source video